Need a break from it all? Have you negotiated a leave from work? Want to devote time to education, becoming more well-rounded and richer?

 12. Road trip the USA West Coast in a van

-If you’re looking for an exciting and adventurous way to take a sabbatical, consider road-tripping across the USA West Coast in a van.
-There’s no shortage of things to do on the West Coast of the United States.
+If you’re looking for an exciting and adventurous way to take a sabbatical, consider road-tripping in a van across the West Coast of the US.
+There’s no shortage of things to do on the United States West Coast.
 From exploring the cities of California to hiking in the mountains of Oregon, you’ll never be bored going on this American vacation.